 Inspect all product tags to provide that they are uniform.
 To denote a product size, for example, only use the term “medium”; do not switch between tagging things with the terms “medium” and “M.”

 Make certain that all measuring units are the same size.
 Make a distinction between inches and centimetres in your product specifications, for example.
 Do not use both.

 Don’t restrict the features of all of your items to the same range of options.
 Include any additional product qualities that may be necessary to aid your clients in choosing the best option for their needs.
 Instead of focusing solely on flavour, package size, and so on, if you offer vegan or gluten-free food, you should add and categorise these characteristics.

 Draw a diagram of the steps involved in your catalog management process.

-Since there are numerous stakeholders involved, as previously said, managing an e-commerce PIM Catalog is a time-consuming and complicated operation.
+Since there are numerous stakeholders involved, as previously said, managing an e-commerce PIM Catalog Software is a time-consuming and complicated operation.
 One strategy to addressing this trouble is to first create a process map for your catalog management system.
 Then you’ll be able to pinpoint where all of your internal and external stakeholders are at any one time during the process.

 This mapping approach can help you gain a clear knowledge of the following:

 - How do stakeholders have an impact on the cataloguing process and what portions of it they influence?

 - Who are the people who will be impacted by your catalog changes?